zyrouge/zyrouge.me/articles/raining-thoughts/experience-of-an-introvert.md

 # Introduction

-It's been 4 years that I understood that I am an introvert.
+It's been 4 years that I understood I am an introvert.
 Since then, I have mixed emotions about being one.
 But how exactly do we feel about being an introvert?

 Note: The below points are based on my experience.
 It might not suit every introvert.